peshmerge/REDI-PROJECT/README.md

 ## Evaluation
-We evaluate the simplified summary generation using `Rouge` metric.
-The used Python package is :https://github.com/google-research/google-research/tree/master/rouge and can be installed using `pip install rouge-score`.
-Please use `evaluation.ipynb` for evaluation.
+We evaluate the simplified summary generation using `Rouge (Recall-Oriented Understudy for Gisting Evaluation)` and `WMD (Word Mover's Distance)` metrics.

+For ROUGE, The used Python package is: https://github.com/google-research/google-research/tree/master/rouge and can be installed using `pip install rouge-score`.

+Please use `evaluation.ipynb` notebook for the evaluation metrics.

 ## Example output of both pipelines